 Associate's Degree in Audiology or Speech and Hearing Science

-Associate of Arts (A.A.) and Associate of Science (A.S.) programs related to speech and hearing fields prepare graduates for work as audiology technicians.
 Students learn about the methods and technology used to assist speech language pathologists and audiologists as they assess and provide treatment for oral communication and hearing pathologies.
-Most A.A. and A.S. programs give students hands-on experience using equipment relevant to the field.
-They also cover medical terminology, patient care and medical billing.
+Most two-year A.A. and A.S. programs give students hands-on experience using equipment relevant to the field.
+They also cover medical terminology, patient care, and medical billing.
 To enter one of these programs, a high school diploma or GED certificate is required; other admissions requirements vary by program.

 The coursework in speech language science or audiology associate's degree programs emphasize practical skills used to help speech language therapists and audiologists.
 Students learn the basic theoretical and practical aspects of speech and hearing science and have the chance to use diagnostic technology.
 Courses often cover: